RodrigoMaroto/AdventOfCode/solutions/2024/day_03/README.md

 In this first part, we are given a long text, very unstructured that looks like some type of broken code.
 For this first part we only need to focus on the `mul(X,Y)` instructions, where X and Y are integers and the syntax has to be very exact, not allowing even spaces.

 The best way to deal with this is a **Regular Expression (RegEx)** to find all instances that fit this pattern.
-In the pattern used, we can note both the use of `\d{1,3}` because the problem stated that integers should have between 1-3 digits, but if this wasn't a restriction it would be better to use `\d+` (in the input I recieved both would work correctly).
+In the pattern used, we can note the use of `\d{1,3}` because the problem stated that integers should have between 1-3 digits, but if this wasn't a restriction it would be better to use `\d+` (in the input I recieved both would work correctly).
 Also by putting the digits between parenthesis, the `re.findall()` function will just return them ignoring the `mul()` which will only be used to find the expressions.
 This will return a list of tuples containing two strings that are the integers that will be multiplied.

 ```